b-jesch/media_divider/readme.md

 <h1>Media Divider</h1>

 This Python script frees Kodi media folders from unnecessary waste.
-This means:
+This means after a run:

 - all empty folders are deleted
 - all folders without media files are deleted